chrisasag/2511Sample/ExamPaper.md

 **Submit your answer using the following command:**

+[Q10Ans: Two code smells that are present in the above code is duplicated code and switch/if statements.
+(Other potential code smells present is inappropriate intimacy or feature envy.)
+A potential fix for the codebase is to move the logic inside each of the individual Satellite/Device classes so that the logic is in one place.
+The differences in implementation between each of the cases can be moved into an abstract class (or, in cases such as the type, put it as an attribute in the parent class).
+That way, we can reduce the entirety of this section of code in this location to entity.getInfo(); while letting polymorphism determine the differences between the implementations.]

 ### `submit q10` <!-- omit in toc -->

 ## Question 11 (3 marks)